What You Need to Start Making Pottery at Home – My Guide for New Potters

 The wooden modeling tool shapes, carves, and smooths clay.
 This tool is made from wood and is favored for its gentleness on clay.
 It is designed for specific purposes, such as adding fine details, creating textures, or refining the overall form of a pottery piece.
 Wooden Rib:

-The wooden rib tool is used for shaping and smoothing clay, making it ideal for gently contouring and compressing the clay surface.
+The wooden rib tool is used to shape and smooth clay, making it ideal for gently contouring and compressing the clay surface.
 Potters use wooden ribs to refine the shape of their work, eliminate uneven thickness, and create a smooth surface on both the interior and exterior of the clay piece.Loop Tool:

 The loop tool is used for carving, shaping, and trimming clay.
 Its sharp looped end is primarily used as a trimming tool to scrape away excess clay, help create thin, even walls, and add intricate details or textures to the pottery.Ribbon Tool:

-The ribbon lool is designed for shaping, cutting, and trimming clay.
+is designed for shaping, cutting, and trimming clay.
 It consists of a ribbon-like metal blade attached to a handle.
 It’s useful for creating designs or patterns in the clay.
-The ribbon blade makes it ideal for removing controlled amounts of clay and refining the shape of a piece.Needle Tool:
+The ribbon blade makes it ideal for removing controlled amounts of clay and refining a piece’s shape.

 The small sponge in pottery making is used for various purposes.
-Primarily, it’s used to smooth and shape the clay while it’s on the pottery wheel.
+Primarily, it’s used to smooth and shape clay on the pottery wheel.
 The sponge can absorb excess water and slip (liquid clay), helping to maintain the right moisture level on the clay’s surface.Metal Scraper:

 The metal scraper is a versatile tool used for shaping and smoothing the surfaces of clay objects.
-It is often used in the initial stages of pottery creation to remove excess clay and create uniform surfaces.
+It is often used in the early stages of pottery making to remove excess clay and achieve a uniform surface.
 The metal scraper’s ability to bend allows for precise control in sculpting and finishing, ensuring that the pottery has a smooth and even texture.Wire Tool Clay Cutter:

 It would be quite hard to work with clay without a wire cutter.
 The cutting wire slices through clay easily, allowing you to cut large and small blocks of clay into pieces.